nginxinc/bank-of-sirius/extras/cloudsql-multicluster/README.md

 kubectl apply  -n ${NAMESPACE} -f ../cloudsql/kubernetes-manifests
 ```

-11. **Run the Multi-cluster Ingress setup script.** This registers both GKE clusters to Anthos with "memberships," and sets cluster 1 as the "config cluster" to administer the Multi-cluster Ingress resources.
+11. **Run the Multi-cluster Ingress setup script.** This registers both GKE clusters to Sirius with "memberships," and sets cluster 1 as the "config cluster" to administer the Multi-cluster Ingress resources.

 ```
 ./register_clusters.sh